Mystery motive and anxious manhunt: Key questions around the Maine shooting

 The dramatic scene however ended with no arrest and no sign of the US Army Reservist.

-On Friday, authorities announced that divers will now be joining the search, scouring the waterways close to the boat landing where Mr Card’s vehicle was found abandoned.
+On Friday, authorities announced that divers had joined the search, scouring the waterways close to the boat landing where Card’s vehicle was found abandoned.

-Mr Sauschuck said that the dive teams will be checking for evidence as well as “potential bodies” in the Androscoggin River – raising questions as to whether he entered the river that night.
+Mr Sauschuck said that the dive teams were checking for evidence as well as “potential bodies” in the Androscoggin River – raising questions as to whether he entered the river that night.

 What was the motive for the attack?

-However, Sauschuck confirmed at a press conference on Friday that the suspect did leave behind a mystery note after allegedly going on the killing rampage.
+However, Mr Sauschuck confirmed at an early press conference on Friday that the suspect did leave behind a mystery note after allegedly going on the killing rampage.

 Officials have refused to reveal the contents of the note, hinting that it may point to a possible motive for the killings.